ArisenIO/ual-authenticator-walkthrough/README.md

       }
       ```

-    * [ual-scatter](https://github.com/ARISEN/ual-scatter/blob/develop/src/Scatter.ts#L91) - Scatter does not require an `accountName` parameter and uses the [Scatter-JS](https://github.com/GetScatter/scatter-js) library to communicate with [Scatter Desktop](https://get-scatter.com/).
+    * [arisen-ual-peepsid](https://github.com/arisenio/arisen-ual-peepsid) - PeepsID does not require an `accountName` parameter and uses the [PeepsID-JS](https://github.com/peepsx/peepsid-js) library to communicate with [PeepsID Desktop](https://github.com/peepsx/peepsid-desktop).
         ```javascript
         async login() {
           try {
             for (const chain of this.chains) {
-              const user = new ScatterUser(chain, this.scatter)
+              const user = new PeepsIDUser(chain, this.PeepsID)
               await user.getKeys()
               this.users.push(user)
             }

             return this.users
           } catch (e) {
-            throw new UALScatterError(
+            throw new UALPeepsIDError(
               'Unable to login',
               UALErrorType.Login,
               e)
           }
         }
         ```
-    * [ual-lynx](https://github.com/ARISEN/ual-lynx/blob/develop/src/Lynx.ts#L102) - Lynx injects a `lynxMobile` object into the browsers global window object, by accessing `lynxMobile` we can call `requestSetAccount` and receive an object containing the account information of the account logged into the Lynx Wallet.
+    * [arisen-ual-lynx](https://github.com/arisenio/arisen-ual-lynx) - Lynx injects a `lynxMobile` object into the browsers global window object, by accessing `lynxMobile` we can call `requestSetAccount` and receive an object containing the account information of the account logged into the Lynx Wallet.

       ```javascript
       async login() {